 Dec 3, 2020

 Tom Fordyce is an award-winning writer and broadcaster.
-Formerly the BBC’s Chief Sports Writer, he ghosted Peter Crouch’s Sunday Times bestsellers, How to be a Footballer and I, Robot, as well as Ben Ryan’s account of the Fiji’s success at the Olympics, Sevens Heaven – winner of 2018 Sports Book of the Year.
-He has written three books with Geraint Thomas, including Sunday Times Bestseller The Tour According to G; Swim Bike Run, the autobiography of Alistair and Jonny Brownlee, which was a Sunday Times number one bestseller; the critically acclaimed Six Machine, with Jamaican cricket superstar Chris Gayle; and The Inside Track, the joint autobiography of Laura and Jason Kenny, respectively the most decorated British female and male Olympians of all time.
-Tom has also worked with former Liverpool and England footballer Jamie Redknapp on his book Me, Family and the Making of a Footballer, and is ghosting the forthcoming autobiography of Wales rugby legend Alun Wyn Jones.
-He is a presenter on That Peter Crouch Podcast, as well as The Joe Marler Show, the Geraint Thomas Cycling Club and We Didn’t Start The Fire.
+Formerly the BBC’s Chief Sportswriter, he ghosted Peter Crouch’s Sunday Times bestsellers, How to be a Footballer and I, Robot, as well as Ben Ryan’s account of the Fiji’s success at the Olympics, Sevens Heaven – winner of 2018 Sports Book of the Year.
+He has written four books with Geraint Thomas, including Sunday Times Bestseller The Tour According to G; Swim Bike Run, the autobiography of Alistair and Jonny Brownlee, which was a Sunday Times number one bestseller; the critically acclaimed Six Machine, with Jamaican cricket superstar Chris Gayle; and The Inside Track, the joint autobiography of Laura and Jason Kenny, respectively the most decorated British female and male Olympians of all time.
+Tom has also worked with former Liverpool and England footballer Jamie Redknapp on his book Me, Family and the Making of a Footballer, and on the autobiography of Wales rugby legend Alun Wyn Jones.
+Most recently, Tom has collaborated with Boris Becker and George North on their respective autobiographies published this autumn.

 Twitter: @tomfordyce